BleuBleu/FamiStudio/README.md

 - [Shiru](https://shiru.untergrund.net/code.shtml) for the FamiTone2 library and the demo songs that are included (_After the Rain_ and _Danger Streets_)
 - [Blargg](http://www.slack.net/~ant/) for Nes_Snd_Emu and the underlying Blip_Buffer.
 Also for it's Smooth Vibrato tech.
 - [RainWarrior](http://rainwarrior.ca) for NSFImport and other tools.
+- [Mitsutaka Okazaki](https://github.com/okaxaki) For emu2413 and emu2149 which are used for VRC7 and Sunsoft 5B emulation.